-During the year, unsatisfactory work may result in a student's placement on Academic Monitoring, with an advisory letter sent to parents.
 Academic Monitoring provides students with a structure of counseling, monitoring and evaluating which keeps them constantly aware of both their progress and areas for improvement.
 This involves close communication between the student and his/her teachers, IBDP / CP Coordinator, Dean of Students, and Deputy Director.
 Failure to show progress and, thus be removed from academic monitoring, may have serious consequences.
-If effort grades and achievement levels do not improve by the end of the year, a student may not be invited to return to the school or may be invited to return only if he or she repeats the year.
+If effort grades and achievement levels do not improve by the end of the year, a student may be required to take re-sit exams, or may not be invited to return to the school or may be invited to return only if he or she repeats the year.
 In extreme cases, such action may even occur at the end of the interim marking period.

-ACADEMIC HONESTY
+ACADEMIC HONESTY / INTEGRITY

 The school responds very seriously to any incident of academic malpractice.
 Teachers refer all such cases to the IBDP / CP Coordinator and a report of the incident is placed in the student's file.
+The Dean of students is also informed.